Updated: Mar 13

 · Write down a list of everything you are grateful for this can include -

-o Write a list of the people in your life that have added value to it, maybe teachers, family members, managers, leaders or friends.
+o A list of the people in your life that have added value to it, maybe teachers, family members, managers, leaders or friends.
 Maybe they taught you something, maybe they made you feel great, maybe they empowered you.

 o Objects that you are grateful for and how they benefit you as well as others.